Vehicles can be complex for those who are not aware of how the parts interconnect. A vehicle consists of multiple

 To put this simply, the steering system makes use of these various gears to ensure that your vehicle turns effortlessly.

-Suspension systems on the other hand work slightly differently, even though they work hand in hand with the steering system.
-The suspension acts as your vehicles stability and has various functions that it is responsible for.
-These include maximizing the friction between the tyres and the road and providing steering stability.
+Suspension systems, on the other hand, work slightly differently, even though they work hand in hand with the steering system.
+The suspension acts as your vehicle’s stability and has various functions that it is responsible for.
+These include maximizing the friction between the tires and the road and providing steering stability.

 So let us say for argument’s sake that you are driving on a completely flat surface.
 No bumps, no humps, simply flat road.
 If this were the case, a suspension would not be necessary.
 Unfortunately, as we all know, we are not this fortunate.
 When we drive, there are plenty of bumps and potholes that we hit along the way.